digital-chemistry-laboratory/morfeus/docs/local_force.rst

   xtb 6.2 has a bug which gives the wrong number of normal modes for linear molecules in the *xtb_normalmodes* file.
-Therefore, the approach of reading the Hessian and doing a normal mode analysis with Steriplus is recommended.
+Therefore, the approach of reading the Hessian and doing a normal mode analysis with morfeus is recommended.

 ######################
 Geometry optimizations